Download OpenAPI specification:Download

 The server cannot process the request.
 This error is most likely due to malformed request syntax.

-The request is valid, but you are unable to execute the request.
+400Bad RequestThe request is valid, but you are unable to execute the request.
 This error is most likely due to the API key not having the necessary permissions, or a prohibited action is attempted, such as creating a duplicate record where one already exists.

-that does not exist is passed in a request.
-If you encounter this error, ensure that you are referencing the correct id
+403ForbiddenThe requested resource could not be found but may be available in the future.
+This error is often encountered when an id that does not exist is passed in a request.
+If you encounter this error, ensure that you are referencing the correct id and that it exists in your account.

 {